CosmWasm/mesh-security-hackathon/docs/consumer/VirtualStaking.md

 # Virtual Staking

 Virtual Staking is a permissioned contract on the Consumer side that can interact with the native staking module in special ways.
-It manages an allow list of authorized Receivers and is responsible for converting their "virtual stake" into actual stake, as well as providing them with their share of the rewards.
+It manages an allow list of authorized Converters and is responsible for converting their "virtual stake" into actual stake, as well as providing them with their share of the rewards.